 (f) The written motion adopted by the Advisory Committee regarding each agency's recognition will be made available during the Advisory Committee meeting.
 The Department will provide each agency, upon request, with a copy of the motion on recognition at the meeting.
 Each agency that was reviewed will be sent an electronic copy of the motion relative to that agency as soon as practicable after the meeting.

-) After each meeting of the Advisory Committee at which a review of agencies occurs, the Advisory Committee forwards to the senior Department official its recommendation with respect to each agency, which may include, but is not limited to, a recommendation to approve, deny, limit, suspend, or terminate recognition, to grant or deny a request for expansion of scope, to revise or affirm the scope of the agency, or to require the agency to submit a compliance report and to continue recognition pending a final decision on compliance.
+(g) After each meeting of the Advisory Committee, the Advisory Committee forwards to the senior Department official its recommendation with respect to each agency, which may include, but is not limited to,–

+(1)(i) For an agency that is fully compliant, approve initial or renewed recognition;

+(ii) Continue recognition with a required compliance report to be submitted to the Department within 12 months from the decision of the senior Department official;

+(iii) In conjunction with a finding of exceptional circumstances and good cause, continue recognition for a specified period in excess of 12 months pending submission of a compliance report;

+(iv) In the case of substantial compliance, grant initial recognition or renewed recognition and recommend a monitoring report with a set deadline to be reviewed by Department staff to ensure that corrective action is taken and full compliance is achieved or maintained (or for action by staff under §602.33 if it is not); or

+(v) Deny, limit, suspend, or terminate recognition;

+(2) Grant or deny a request for expansion of scope; or

+(3) Revise or affirm the scope of the agency.

+(Authority: 20 U.S.C.
+1099b)

 §602.35 Responding to the Advisory Committee's recommendation.

-(a) Within ten days following the Advisory Committee meeting, the agency and Department staff may submit written comments to the senior Department official on the Advisory Committee's recommendation.
+(a) Within ten business days following the Advisory Committee meeting, the agency and Department staff may submit written comments to the senior Department official on the Advisory Committee's recommendation.
 The agency must simultaneously submit a copy of its written comments, if any, to Department staff.
 Department staff must simultaneously submit a copy of its written comments, if any, to the agency.

 (b) Comments must be limited to—